FilipeMesel/JavaScript-Pojects/pressure-dashboard/pressure-app/README.md

 # Getting Started with Create React App

-Front end project from a simple IoT Temperature monitoring System.
+Front end project from a simple IoT Pressure monitoring System.
 If you want to run this code, just clone this git repository and type in command line:

 npm install
 npm start